-NOTE: The declared vibration total value(s) has been measured in accordance with a standard test method and may be used for comparing one tool with another.

-NOTE: The declared vibration total value(s) may also be used in a preliminary assessment of exposure.
+- The declared vibration emission value has been measured in accordance with the standard test method and may be used for comparing one tool with another. - The declared vibration emission value may also be used in a preliminary assessment of exposure.